-2018 (Columbus): Milton Valenzuela has made 27 regular-season appearances (26 starts all as a left back), providing one goal and two assists.
+2018 (Columbus): Milton Valenzuela made 30 regular-season appearances (29 starts as a leftback), providing one goal and six assists.
 He provided the game-winning assist while playing all 90 minutes during the first match of the season on the road against Toronto FC (March 3), in his Crew SC and MLS regular-season debut.
 For his efforts, he was named to the MLS Team of the Week.
 He also played all 90 minutes in the second and third matches of the season against the Montreal Impact (March 10) and the Philadelphia Union (March 17).
 Valenzuela scored a goal and was named to the MLSSoccer.com Team of the Week for his effort against D.C.
 United (March 24).
 He came in as a substitute for Hector Jimenez in a home contest against Vancouver Whitecaps FC (March 31).
 Valenzuela returned to Crew SC’s starting lineup and played all 90 minutes in matches from a road match against the Chicago Fire (April 7) to a home match against the New England Revolution (April 21).
 Valenzuela recorded his second assist of the season in a home match against the San Jose Earthquakes (April 28).
 Following his start in a road contest against Seattle Sounders FC (May 5), Valenzuela was named to MLSSoccer.com’s Team of the Week.
 He returned to the starting lineup in consecutive matches from a road match against the New England Revolution (May 19) to a road match against Los Angeles FC (June 23).
 Valenzuela was shown his fifth yellow card of the season during the match, and missed the match against Real Salt Lake (June 30) due to an MLS suspension as a result of yellow card accumulation.
 He made a substitute appearance in an international friendly at home against Costa Rican side Deportivo Saprissa (July 3).
 He returned to the starting lineup in MLS regular-season action in a road match against New York City FC (July 14) and in a home match against Orlando City SC (July 21).
 In a road match against the New York Red Bulls (July 28), Valenzuela recorded an assist on Patrick Mullins’ 24th-minute goal.
 Following a home match against the Houston Dynamo (August 11), he was named to MLSSoccer.com’s Team of the Week.
 He returned to the starting lineup in a road match against the Chicago Fire (August 23), and started in the following home match against New York City FC (September 1).
 He started in consecutive matches from a road match against the Chicago Fire (August 23) to a home match against the Colorado Rapids (September 22).
 Against the Portland Timbers (September 19), Valenzuela provided an assist, his fourth of the year, on Niko Hansen’s seventh-minute goal.
-He recorded the game-winning assist in a home match against the Colorado Rapids (September 22).
+He continued to start in consecutive matches from a home contest against the Philadelphia Union (September 29) to a home match against Minnesota United FC (October 28).
+Valenzuela made three appearances (all starts as a leftback) in the Audi 2018 MLS Cup Playoffs and provided one assist.
+He started in an Eastern Conference Knockout Round match against D.C.
+United (November 1).
+Valenzuela also started in both legs of the Eastern Conference Semifinals against he New York Red Bulls (November 4 and November 11) and provided a game-winning assist on Gyasi Zardes’ 61st-minute goal during Leg 1 (November 4).
+He made one appearance in the 2018 Lamar Hunt U.S. Open Cup, coming on as a substitute for Connor Maloney in the 93rd minute of a Fourth Round home match against the Chicago Fire (June 6).

 2017-2018 (Newell’s Old Boys): During the first part of the 2017-2018 season, Valenzuela made nine appearances (seven starts) in Primera Division.
 He also made two appearances (both starts) for the club in Copa Argentina, Argentina’s domestic cup.